CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus_Remote.md

 ### Class Participation

-As the class will be held virtually, attendance will be collected through either the use of the iClickr cloud or similar platform.
+As the class will be held virtually, attendance and participation will be collected through either the use of the Polleverywhere cloud or similar platform.
 This may be an attendance check-in at each class and/or as part of participating during lecture through embedded questions regarding the class content.
+It may also involve submitting a Google Form.

 ## Grading